nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2021-to-lts-2023.md

 When using an HTML Note document, only the fulltext (extracted text) is submitted to elastic for indexation.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31698](https://jira.nuxeo.com/browse/NXP-31698)

+#### Add an Option to Disable Hostname Verification During Elastic/Opensearch SSL Handshake

+You can now use `elasticsearch.restClient.ssl.certificate.verification=false` to disable hostname verification during SSL handshake for accessing a testing instance of OpenSearch or Elasticsearch running with a test certificate.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31837](https://jira.nuxeo.com/browse/NXP-31837)

 ## Bulk Service (Aka "Bulk Action Framework")